gvwilson/thirdbit/src/fiction/darker-web/index.md

 It is 2019.
 Bradley Maung sometimes spends an hour or more in the shower rehashing old conversations.
 Despite that,
-he still doesn't understand when, how, or why his career stalled.
+he still doesn't understand when or how his career stalled.
-What he *does* understand is that this conference on large language models is probably his last chance to get the fuck out of Arkham.
+What he *does* understand is that this conference on AI is probably his last chance to get the fuck out of Arkham.

 The problem is his model.
-It routinely outperforms others of comparable size and complexity on routine tasks, but every time he tries to scale it up it starts hallucinating.
+It routinely outperforms others of comparable size and complexity on routine tasks, but every time he scales it up it starts hallucinating.
-Asked to summarize an email thread, it replies,
+Summarize an email thread?
 "The angles here refuse to meet as they should."
-Name three things that can be substituted for soy milk?
+Three things that can be substituted for soy milk?
 "Its name, once spoken, unmakes the one who speaks."
 Influential American composers?
 "We had no word for what the tide brought back."

-Those are actually the least unsettling things the model spews out.
+Those are actually the least unsettling things it spews out.
-Some of the others—he pushes the thought away, trying *not* to think about the look on Professor Jayaramath's face when she found out what Bradley had done, or the pictures that have recently surfaced online of Bernadette Allen's gnawed remains.
+Some of the others—he pushes the thought away, trying *not* to think about the look on Professor Jayaramath's face when she found out what he'd done, or the pictures that recently surfaced online of Bernadette Allen's gnawed remains.

-The worst thing is that he's no longer sure he has the right to call it "his" model.
+He's no longer even sure he should call it "his" model.
-Bits and pieces seem to be showing up in the strangest places: racist memes that are too funny *not* to copy, Facebook posts about Myanmar, and even his fridge and thermostat, which behave more erratically with each software upgrade.
+Bits and pieces seem to be showing up in racist memes that are too funny *not* to copy, inflammatory posts about the Rohingya, and even his fridge and thermostat, which behave more maliciously with each software upgrade.

-Bradley pushes those thoughts away, stands, and offers his hand and a smile to the man who introduces himself as Lynch.
-He has something to do with defense and/or national security.
+Bradley pushes those thoughts away, stands, and offers his hand to the man who introduces himself as Lynch, who has something to do with defense and/or national security.
-He doesn't want or need to know any more than that.
+Bradley doesn't want or need to know any more than that.
-All he needs to know is that Mr. Lynch has deep pockets and is very interested in his model's unusual behavior.
+All he needs to know is that Lynch has deep pockets and is very interested in his model.

-"We've, uh, well, we've been involved in some similar initiatives over the years," Lynch says, a slight twang in his voice.
+"We've, uh, we've been involved in some similar initiatives over the years," Lynch says, a slight twang in his voice.
-He leans forward,
-and for a moment a strange light seems to flicker in his eyes.
+For a moment a strange light seems to flicker in his eyes.
-"The, uh, the idea of automating and scaling some of those capabilities?
+"The, uh, the idea of scaling some of those capabilities?
 That's very exciting,
 Doctor Maung,
 very exciting."